aryB003/aryB003.github.io/README.md

-# Web Programming Coursework-1
+#aryB003.github.io

-# Git and GitHub
+# F28WP Coursework-1: Git and GitHub

 <p>Main aim of this project is to practice setting-up, editing, developing and maintaining a GitHub repository. </p>